henry2004y/KeyNotes/contents/kinetic.md

 J(W,\Omega, \alpha, \mathbf{r},t)dWd\Omega = f(\alpha,\mathbf{r},t)v^3dvd\Omega
 $$

-Since $dW=mvdv$ we can write the relationship between the differential flux and the distribution function as
+Since $\mathrm{d}W=mvdv$ we can write the relationship between the differential flux and the distribution function as

 $$
 J(W,\Omega, \alpha, \mathbf{r},t) = \frac{v^2}{m}f
 $$ {#eq:diff_flux_dist}

 One application of the differential flux is the _particle precipitation flux_.
-With the idea of loss lone, we have a cone of particles that moves along the field lines and can propagate down to the ionosphere, and each shell from $v$ to $v+dv$ corresponds to a specific energy range.
+With the idea of loss lone, we have a cone of particles that moves along the field lines and can propagate down to the ionosphere, and each shell from $v$ to $v+\mathrm{d}v$ corresponds to a specific energy range.
 This is something we can measure close to the ground and use to infer the plasma properties in the magnetosphere.

 ### Kappa Distribution